Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Abstract

 \section{Abstract}

 Dataset ownership verification, the process of determining if a dataset is used in a model's training data, is necessary for detecting unauthorized data usage and data contamination.
-Existing approaches, such as backdoor watermarking, rely on inducing a detectable behavior into the trained model and on a part of the data distribution.
-However, these approaches have limitations, as they can be harmful to the model's performance, require unpractical access to the model's internals.
-Furthermore, previous approaches lack guarantee against false positives.\\ This paper introduces \textit{data taggants}, a novel non-backdoor dataset ownership verification technique, specifically designed for image classification datasets.
-Our method uses pairs of out-of-distribution samples and random labels as secret \textit{keys}, and leverages clean-label targeted data poisoning to subtly alter a dataset so that models trained on this dataset respond to the key samples with the corresponding key labels.
-The keys are built as to allow for statistical certificates with black-box access only to the model.\\ We validate our approach through comprehensive experiments on ImageNet1k using ViT and ResNet models with state-of-the-art training recipes.
-Our findings demonstrate that data taggants can reliably identify models trained on the protected dataset with high confidence, without compromising validation accuracy.
-We show the superiority of our approach over backdoor watermarking in terms of performance and stealthiness.
-Furthermore, our method exhibits robustness against various defense mechanisms from data poisoning literature, accross different architectures, and dataset modifications.
+Existing approaches, such as backdoor watermarking, rely on inducing a detectable behavior into the trained model on a part of the data distribution.
+However, these approaches have limitations, as they can be harmful to the model's performances or require unpractical access to the model's internals.
+Most importantly, previous approaches lack guarantee against false positives.\\ This paper introduces \textit{data taggants}, a novel non-backdoor dataset ownership verification technique.
+Our method uses pairs of out-of-distribution samples and random labels as secret \textit{keys}, and leverages clean-label targeted data poisoning to subtly alter a dataset, so that models trained on it respond to the key samples with the corresponding key labels.
+The keys are built as to allow for statistical certificates with black-box access only to the model.\\ We validate our approach through comprehensive and realistic experiments on ImageNet1k using ViT and ResNet models with state-of-the-art training recipes.
+Our findings demonstrate that data taggants can reliably detect models trained on the protected dataset with high confidence, without compromising validation accuracy, and show their superiority over backdoor watermarking.
+We demonstrate the stealthiness and robustness of our method against various defense mechanisms.